Vesã Gomes Naluak

-Vesã Gomes Naluak (born 8 Mars 1964, in Cacheu, Guinea Bissau) is an Bissauan politician.
-He was a Deputy to the Assembly of the Republic, President of the Specialized Commission for Internal Administration, Local Government and National Defense.He was the interim President of Party for Social Renewal.
+Vesã Gomes Naluak (born 8 March 1964, in Cacheu, Guinea Bissau) is an Bissauan politician.
+He was a Deputy to the Assembly of the Republic, President of the Specialized Commission for Internal Administration, Local Government and National Defense.
+He was the interim President of Party for Social Renewal.

 Education

 Vesã Gomes Naluak has a degree in Law from the Faculty of Law of the Kuban State University.